amirdoosti6060/GildedRose/README.md

 above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Developement Environment
+Here is my developement environment and packages specification used for this project:
+- Windows 10 Enterprise - 64 bits
+- Visual Studio Enterprise 2022 (64 bits) - version 17.2.5
+- Microsoft .NET Framework 4.8 (4.8.04084)
+- Installed Packages:
+	- GitVersionTask (5.5.1)
+	- xunit (2.4.2)
+	- xunit.abstractions (2.0.3)
+	- xunit.analizers (1.0.0)
+	- xunit.assert (2.4.2)
+	- xunit.core (2.4.2)
+	- xunit.extensibility.core (2.4.2)
+	- xunit.extensibility.execution (2.4.2)
+	- xunit.runner.visualstudio (2.4.5)

+## How to run
+1. Open the solution in appropriate Visual Studio
+2. Run GildedRose.Console application simply by click on "Start" button.
+Just to be sure program run without problem
+3. Open TestAssemblyTests.cs and Open "Test Explorer" and then click on "Run All Tests in View".
+All test should pass
+4. From Test menu, execute "Analyze code coverage for all tests".
+Coverage for both project should be 100%

 ## Refactoring Steps

-1- Clone original projects and initiate new git repository 2- Prepare projects by converting them to .Net Framework 4.8 and update packages 3- Implement unit tests and check current functionality with business rules 4- Coverage code test and make sure it is good enough 5- Refactoring
+1. Clone original projects and initiate new git repository
+2. Prepare projects by converting them to .Net Framework 4.8 and update packages
+3. Implement unit tests and check current functionality with business rules
+4. Coverage code test and make sure it is good enough
+5. Refactoring
-	a.
-Implement Object Oriented approach
+	1. Implement Object Oriented approach
-	b.
-Define GuildedRoseApp class use it
+	2. Define GuildedRoseApp class use it
-	c.
-Define constants and finilize refactoring
+	3. Define constants and finilize refactoring
-6- Add new feature (New item type)
+6. Add new feature (New item type)
-	a.
-Add new product (Conjured)
+	1. Add new product (Conjured)
-	b.
-Add more unit tests and provide more test data
+	2. Add more unit tests and provide more test data
-7- Bug fix and code improvements
+7. Bug fix and code improvements
-8- Execute code coverage test and unit tests again
+8. Execute code coverage test and unit tests again
+9. Complete README.md

+## Branching Strategy
+For this project the following branching strategy is followed:
+1. Keep master update as a main branch
+2. For each major changes a new branch is created
+3. After the change is done, the branch is merged to master
+4. On master, only README.md file and minor changes is done

 ## License

 MIT

 ## Suggested attribution

+This exersize is implemented by **Amir Doosti** <amirdoosti@gmail.com>

 This work is by [@TerryHughes](https://twitter.com/TerryHughes), [@NotMyself](https://twitter.com/NotMyself)